A. K. Watson Hall, 203.432.1278

 Special Requirements for the Ph.D.
 Degree

 All students are required to: (1) complete twelve term courses (including reading courses) at the graduate level, at least two with Honors grades; (2) pass a qualifying examination on their general applied mathematical knowledge (in algebra, analysis, and probability and statistics) by the end of their second year; (3) submit a dissertation prospectus; (4) participate in the instruction of undergraduates; (5) be in residence for at least three years; and (6) complete a dissertation that clearly advances understanding of the subject it considers.
 Prior to registering for a second year of study, and in addition to all other academic requirements, students must successfully complete MATH 991, Ethical Conduct of Research, or another approved course on responsible conduct in research.
 Teaching is considered an integral part of training at Yale University, so all students are expected to complete two terms of teaching within their first two years.
-The normal time for completion of the Ph.D. program is four years.
+Students who require additional support from the Graduate School will be required to teach additional terms, if needed, after they have fulfilled the academic teaching requirement.

 Requirement (1) normally includes four core courses in each of the methods of applied analysis, numerical computation, algorithms, and probability; these should be taken during the first year.
 The qualifying examination is normally taken by the end of the third term and will test knowledge of the core courses as well as more specialized topics.
 The thesis is expected to be independent work, done under the guidance of an adviser.
-This adviser should be contacted not long after the student passes the qualifying examinations.
-A student is admitted to candidacy after completing requirements (1)–(5) and obtaining an adviser.
+An adviser is usually contacted not long after the student passes the qualifying examinations; students are encouraged to find an adviser sooner rather than later.
+A student is admitted to candidacy after completing requirements (1)–(5) and finding an adviser.

-In addition to the above, all first-year students (including terminal M.S. students) must successfully complete one course on the responsible conduct of research (e.g., MATH 991 or CPSC 991) and AMTH 525, Seminar in Applied Mathematics.
+In addition to the above, all first-year students must successfully complete one course on the responsible conduct of research (e.g., MATH 991 or CPSC 991) and AMTH 525, Seminar in Applied Mathematics.

 Students must meet the Graduate School’s Honors requirement by the end of the fourth term of full-time study.